timacdonald/has-parameters/readme.md

 - Ensures all aliases specified reference an existing parameter.
 - Provided aliases don't reference the same parameter.
-- An original parameter key and an alias have not both be provided.
+- An original parameter key and an alias have not both been provided.

 ## Middleware::in()